 - Use the accessibility feature to illustrate data with sound

 - Export data as a CSV file

-To use Go Direct sensors with Google Science Journal, you will need to install Graphical Analysis 4.0 Beta and Google Science Journal from the Google Play Store.
+To use Go Direct sensors with Google Science Journal, you will need to install Graphical Analysis 4.0 and Google Science Journal from the Google Play Store.